lrspeiser/sigmagravity/README.md

 **Mass‑scaling.** After corrections, the posterior for γ peaks near zero with 1σ ≈ 0.10.
 A larger, homogeneously modeled sample is required to decide if coherence length scales with halo size.
 Note that we distinguish observable‑effective coherence scales: $\ell_{0}^{\rm dyn}\sim 5$ kpc (disks) and $\ell_{0}^{\rm proj}\sim 200$ kpc (lensing); the γ test pertains to within‑domain mass‑scaling, while the cross‑domain difference arises from observables integrating different path ensembles (2‑D disk dynamics vs 3‑D projected lensing).

-**Amplitude ratio consistency check (path-counting).** The empirically calibrated amplitude ratio A_c/A_0 ≈ 4.6/0.591 ≈ 7.8 between clusters and galaxies is consistent with theoretical expectations from path geometry.
+**Amplitude ratio: qualitative consistency.** The empirically calibrated amplitude ratio A_c/A_0 ≈ 4.6/0.591 ≈ 7.8 between clusters and galaxies is consistent with theoretical expectations from path geometry.
 If A scales with the number of near-stationary path families, then dimensionality alone suggests a significant enhancement: galaxy rotation curves sample paths primarily confined to a 2-D disk (∼2π radians of azimuthal freedom), whereas cluster lensing integrates over 3-D source volumes with full 4π steradian solid angle and line-of-sight depths of order 2R_500 ∼ 2 Mpc (compared to disk scale heights h_z ∼ 1 kpc).
 A rough combinatorial estimate,

 $$
 \frac{A_c}{A_0} \sim \frac{\Omega_{\mathrm{cluster}}}{\Omega_{\mathrm{gal}}} \times \frac{L_{\mathrm{cluster}}}{L_{\mathrm{disk}}} \sim \frac{4\pi}{2\pi} \times \frac{1000\,\mathrm{kpc}}{20\,\mathrm{kpc}} \sim 100,
 $$

 is an overestimate (not all paths contribute equally; coherence weighting and geometry factors reduce this).
-A more careful calculation accounting for the elliptic-integral ring geometry (Appendix B) and exponential coherence decay yields a ratio of O(10), in quantitative agreement with the observed ≈7.8.
-This supports the interpretation of A as a measure of coherent path-family count rather than a disconnected fit parameter.
+A more careful calculation accounting for the elliptic-integral ring geometry (Appendix B) and exponential coherence decay yields a ratio of O(10), in the right ballpark for the observed ratio.
+We treat this as heuristic support for the interpretation of $A$ as reflecting coherent path-family counts, not a microphysical derivation (validated suggestions require Appendix H's negative results to be resolved by future theory).
 Variations with cluster triaxiality (oblate vs prolate; q_LOS ∈ [0.7, 1.3]) and galaxy disk thickness offer direct tests; triaxial sensitivity of ∼20–30% in θ_E is already confirmed (§5.3, Figure C2).

 **Future test: Single-A ablation.** A strong test of model unification would constrain a single universal amplitude A across both domains (galaxies and clusters) simultaneously.
-We interpret the observed ratio as arising from different path-counting geometries (2-D disk dynamics vs 3-D projected lensing), and expect a single-A model to degrade predictive performance, quantifiable via ΔWAIC and increased RAR scatter.
+We interpret the observed ratio as arising from different path-counting geometries (2-D disk dynamics vs 3-D projected lensing), and expect a single-A model to degrade suggestive performance, quantifiable via ΔWAIC and increased RAR scatter.
 This ablation will be reported in future work as part of a unified cross-domain calibration.

 **Cosmological consistency.** The halo‑scale kernel used here embeds naturally in a background FRW with effective matter density Ω_eff = Ω_m − Ω_b ≈ 0.25.
 Preliminary linear‑regime tests (run in the companion cosmo module) show full degeneracy with ΛCDM distances and growth, confirming that the local kernel does not conflict with cosmological structure formation.
 A dedicated cosmology paper will present these results.